 \section{Modified recombination results}

-We can now use our transfer functions from Section \ref{sec:MHD_evo} to compute the relevant spatial averages and cross-correlations of fluid variables by integrating over $k$, substitute these results into Eq.~\eqref{eq:dxe2_RT} and find the shift to the background ionization fraction from Eq.\eqref{eq:rec_second_O}.
+We can now use our transfer functions from Section \ref{sec:MHD_evo} to compute the relevant spatial averages and cross-correlations of fluid variables by integrating over $k$.
+We then substitute these results into Eq.~\eqref{eq:dxe2_RT} and use Eq.\eqref{eq:rec_second_O} to find the shift to the background ionization fraction.

-In Fig.~\ref{fig:dxe_TLA_saha}, we show results for the change to the ionization fraction for a few choices of PMF spectra, and compare the full calculation with non-local radiative transport taken into account as in Section~\ref{sec:rec_results} to the Saha model as in Section~\ref{sec:local_rec_saha} and the local perturbed 3LA as in Section \ref{sec:3LA} (the last of which follows the scheme in Ref.~\cite{Lee_2021}, with their equation (12) modified by integrating over the angular dependence in the transfer functions as in Eq.~\eqref{eq:cross_corr_ang_avg} above).
+In Fig.~\ref{fig:dxe_TLA_saha}, we show results for the change to the ionization fraction for a few choices of PMF spectra.
+We compare the full calculation with non-local radiative transport taken into account as in Section~\ref{sec:rec_results} to the Saha model as in Section~\ref{sec:local_rec_saha} and to the local perturbed 3LA as in Section \ref{sec:3LA} (the last of which follows the scheme in Ref.~\cite{Lee_2021}, with their equation (12) modified by integrating over the angular dependence in the transfer functions as in Eq.~\eqref{eq:cross_corr_ang_avg} above).
 We choose to show the absolute shift to the background ionization fraction, in contrast to Refs.~\cite{jedamzik2024cosmicrecombinationpresenceprimordial,jedamzik2025hints,mirpoorian2024modifiedrecombinationhubbletension,mirpoorian2025dynamicaldarkenergynecessary} which present their results using $\Delta x_e/x_e$.

 We previously found that baryon clumping was reduced when radiative transfer (RT) is taken into account as compared to Saha in Section~\ref{sec:clumping} (see Fig.~\ref{fig:deltam_power}).
 Nevertheless, the recombination rate is enhanced beyond Saha, as well as beyond the local scheme of Ref.~\cite{Lee_2021}.
 These results agree with the findings of Ref.~\cite{jedamzik2024cosmicrecombinationpresenceprimordial}, which also found that radiative transfer speeds up the recombination rate beyond a no-mixing model for Lyman-$\alpha$ photons.
 We ascribe the enhanced recombination rate to the ability of Lyman-$\alpha$ photons to escape over-dense regions.
 Conversely, recombination is slowed down in under-dense regions, but the net effect is that the mean rate is sped up beyond what would be expected from a local treatment.